mxagar/deep_learning_udacity/README.md

 5. [Generative Adversarial Networks (GAN)](05_GAN)
 6. [Deploying a Model with AWS SageMaker](06_Deployment)

-Additionally:

-- I have added an extra module/subfolder which I will extend with *new* architectures and applications that appeared post 2018: [Extra](07_Extra).
+Additionally, I have added an extra module/subfolder which I will extend with *new* architectures, applications and tools that appeared post 2018: [Extra](07_Extra).
-- I have compiled notes on how to allow interchangeability between frameworks using ONNX and hardware deployment using OpenVINO: [Production](08_Production).

 Each module has a folder with its respective notes; **you need to go to each module folder and follow the Markdown file in them**.